johnugeorge/mlperf_storage_sample_submission/README.md

 # MLPerf Storage benchmark sample submission

+Refer [Benchmark rules document](https://docs.google.com/document/d/1QOaCLiWb82H9cwdVX5KyeDZWt0781y4SgMQPhoij-b4/edit) for more details

-## What to submit - CLOSED submissions
+## CLOSED submissions
 A complete submission for one benchmark (3D-Unet and/or BERT) contains 3 folders:

 #### results folder containing (for each system):